 The Scientific Council of the Institute is authorized to confer doctoral and postdoctoral degrees in physical sciences.
 Currently, over 70 PhD students enrolled in the Studies.
 We also run two Interdisciplinary PhD Studies: “Interdisciplinary Research for Innovative Medicine; InterDokMed”. (jointly with the Institute of Catalysis and Surface Chemistry of the Polish Academy of Sciences, the Institute of Pharmacology of the Polish Academy of Sciences, the Jagiellonian University) and “Physics, Chemistry and Biophysics for New Materials and Technologies; FCB” (jointly with AGH University of Science and Technology, the Jagiellonian University, the Institute of Catalysis and Surface Chemistry, Polish Academy of Sciences).

 On May, 6th 2019 Krakow School of Interdisciplinary PhD Studies (KISD) was founded by the Henryk Niewodniczański Institute of Nuclear Physics Polish Academy of Sciences, Jerzy Haber Institute of Catalysis and Surface Chemistry Polish Academy of Sciences, Maj Institute of Pharmacology Polish Academy of Sciences, Institute of Metallurgy and Materials Science Polish Academy of Sciences, Faculty of Physics and Applied Computer Science AGH University of Science and Technology, Faculty of Materials Science and Ceramics AGH University of Science and Technology.
+Under the agreement of 27/09/2021, the Strata Mechanics Research Institute Polish Academy of Sciences joined the doctoral school.

 The average yearly publication yield of IFJ PAN includes over 600 scientificpapers in high-impact international journals, and over 100 monographs, reports and conference contributions.
 Each year the Institute hosts international and national scientific conferences not to speak about a large number of weekly seminars and occassional meetings.
 Those events give an opportunity to share recent important results, both theoretical and experimental, and offer a general forum to discuss the frontiers of physics.